Icinga/icinga2/doc/7-icinga-template-library.md

 Name                             | Description
 ---------------------------------|------------------------------------------------------------------------------------------------------------------------------
 postgres_host        | **Optional.** Specifies the database hostname or address.
 Defaults to "$address$" or "$address6$" if the `address` attribute is not set.
-If "postgres_unixsocket" is set to true falls back to unix socket. postgres_port        | **Optional.** Specifies the database port.
+If "postgres_unixsocket" is set to true, falls back to unix socket. postgres_port        | **Optional.** Specifies the database port.
 Defaults to 5432. postgres_dbname      | **Optional.** Specifies the database name to connect to.
 Defaults to "postgres" or "template1". postgres_dbuser      | **Optional.** The username for the database connection.
 Defaults to "postgres".